Okabintaro/tlc/README.md

   - [MattWalkden (Lunar Battle Pack)][lunar_battle]
 - Music Asset: [alkakrab (Free 12 Tracks Pixel RPG Game Music Pack)][music]
 - Engine: [Dominic Szablewski - phoboslab.org (high_impact)][high_impact]
+- Demo(used parts of it): [Dominic Szablewski - phoboslab.org (high_biolab)][high_biolab]
+- Sounds: Made using [jsfxr]

+## License

+The code is licensed under the MIT License.
+See the `LICENSE` file for more information.
+I took some parts of the demo [high_biolab] which are licensed under the MIT License, see the `LICENSE.engine` file for a copy.

+The assets are mostly public domain/cc0.
+I did some modifications to the tileset but I also consider them public domain/cc0.

 ## Links